Anne St. Goar, MD

 Connections and Possibilities

-Compassion and understanding are essential when it comes to helping individuals struggling with addiction.
+Compassion and understanding are essential when it comes to helping individuals struggling with addiction and PTSD.
 According to Gabor Maté, MD, Bestselling Author, Speaker, and Addiction Specialist,

 “The first question is not why the addiction; it’s why the pain?
 And from my perspective, it’s always rooted in childhood trauma, either overt or covert … Trauma is when there is a loss of feeling and there is reduced flexibility in responding to the world.
 This is a response to a wound.”

-We wholeheartedly agree with Gabor Maté’s compassionate and insightful perspectives.
+Our anecdotal experience bears this out.
 We have repeatedly seen childhood trauma (acute, chronic, and complex) lead to rigid, constricted, pessimistic thought patterns and, moreover, alienation from oneself, from others, and from nature.
-These responses are the basis for anxiety, depression, PTSD, addiction, and physiological illnesses.
+These responses are the basis for not only PTSD and addiction but also anxiety, depression, isolation, uncontrollable behaviors, and physiological illnesses.
 The path to healing involves transcending these patterns of thought by fostering connections and creating possibilities.
 This is precisely what the Project New Day Program model seeks to achieve through life coaching, psychedelic therapy, and community support.

 The Project New Day Program Model